rafewenger/cse2122/lecture/cpp-classes.markdown

 {% endhighlight %}
 This code to read and output a line segment is EXACTLY the same code as above.
 There have been NO changes.
-When all the attributes of a class are private and only accessed through member functions, only the member functions must be changed when the attributes change.
+When all the data members of a class are private and only accessed through member functions, only the member functions must be changed when the data members change.

-Hiding all the attributes of a class is extremely powerful.
+Hiding all the data members of a class is extremely powerful.
 It allows someone to modify a class without needing to check all the code that uses that class.
 As long as the member functions perform the same,